-While the market is currently dominated by higher-riding crossovers, SUVs, and even pickups, some buyers are still looking into getting a sedan given that it's economical and easy to drive, be it around town or on long-distance journeys.
-Today, the segment is categorized into several classes, you can even score some well-packaged pint-sized and subcompact models priced at just under P1,000,000.
-So if you’re looking for a brand new sedan to buy under the million peso mark, you should consider the following below.
+While the market is currently dominated by higher-riding crossovers, SUVs, and even pickups, some buyers are still looking into getting a sedan, because they’re economical and easy to drive, whether around town or on long-distance journeys.
+Today, the segment is categorized into several classes, and you can even score some well-packaged pint-sized and subcompact models priced at just under P1,000,000.
+So if you’re looking for a brand new sedan to buy under the million-peso mark, you should consider the following models.

 Honda City